-The DER-encoded users certificate.
-Note that the cert option may also be a list of DER-encoded certificates where the first one is the users certificate and the rest of the certificates constitutes the certificate chain.
+The DER-encoded user certificate.
+Note that the cert option may also be a list of DER-encoded certificates where the first one is the user certificate, and the rest of the certificates constitutes the certificate chain.
 For maximum interoperability the certificates in the chain should be in the correct order, the chain will be sent as is to the peer.
 If chain certificates are not provided, certificates from client_cacerts(), server_cacerts(), or client_cafile(), server_cafile() are used to construct the chain.
 If this option is supplied, it overrides option certfile.

-'''

 cert_pem() = file:filename()

-'''

-Path to a file containing the user certificate on PEM format or possible several certificates where the first one is the users certificate and the rest of the certificates constitutes the certificate chain.
-For more details see cert(),
+Path to a file containing the user certificate on PEM format or possible several certificates where the first one is the user certificate and the rest of the certificates constitutes the certificate chain.
+For more details see cert(), key_pem() = file:filename()